1.2 Use R as a Fancy Calculator

 sign(-3) sign

-While the first seven operations in the table look intuitive, you may be wondering, what does the sign() function mean here?
-Is it a stop sign?
+While the first seven operations in the above table look intuitive, you may be wondering, what does the sign() function mean there?
+Is that a stop sign?

 • Use a question mark followed by the function name, e.g. ?sign